 It’s hard to see your dog in pain.
 When their tail droops, so does yours - metaphorically speaking of course!

 But you also recognize that every prescription drug carries its own side effects.
 It may alleviate one symptom, but cause one or two more.
 This may be the case for the pain medication Rimadyl.
-Some dogs are able to take it without complications, but others aren’t as lucky and would need alternative hip and joint supplements for dogs.
+Some dogs are able to take it without complications, but others but others experience adverse reactions and need alternative hip and joint supplements for dogs.

 The best thing you can do is gather as much research as possible, consult with your vet, and make the best educated decision for your dog’s health.
 Below we’ll answer the commonly asked question “is Rimadyl bad for dogs” by discussing how Rimadyl is often used, its controversial history, common side effects and alternative and safer forms of treatment that have been found to be just as effective!